-TA BLE C F AU THORITIES iii I. INTE REST.
-AND IDENTITY OF AMICI II.
-SUM MARY OF ARGUMENT III.
-ARG JMEN Τ3 A. J.S.
-Supreme Court Has Repeatedly Held That Children Are orically Less Deserving Of The Harshest Forms Of Punishment В. lee's Mandatory Life Sentence Is Unconstitutional Even In Light Of ning's Post-Miller Sentencing Amendments 1.
-Miller Requires Individualized Sentencing Determinations 2.
-Individualized Sentencing Determinations Are Particularly Important When Juveniles Are Convicted Of Felony Murder9 a.
-The Felony Murder Doctrine Is Inconsistent With Adolescent Development b.
-U.S. Supreme Court Precedent Requires Individualized Sentencing For Juveniles Convicted Of Felony Murder Who Face Potential Life Sentences 3.
-Pursuant to Miller and Graham, Mandatory Life With Parole Sentences Must Provide A Meaningful Opportunity For Release C. v.
-Alabama Applies Retroactively Pursuant to U.S. Supreme Court dent 1.
-Miller Is Retroactive Because Kuntrell Jackson Received The Same Relief On Collateral Review 2.
-Miller Applies Retroactively Pursuant To Teague v.
-Lane a.
-Miller Is Retroactive Because It Announced A Substantive Rule That Categorically Prohibits The Imposition Of Mandatory Life Without Parole On All Juvenile Offenders b.
-Miller Is Retroactive Because It Involves A Substantive Interpretation Of The Eighth Amendment Based Upon The Supreme Court's Evolving Understanding Of Child And Adolescent Development c.
-Miller Is A "Watershed Rule" Under Teague28 3.
-Having Declared Mandatory Life without Parole Sentences Cruel And Unusual When Imposed on Juvenile Homicide Offenders, Allowing
+I. INTEREST AND IDENTITY OF AMICI 1 II.
+SUMMARY OF ARGUMENT 1 III.
+ARGUMENT 3 A. Miller Reaffirms the U.S. Supreme Court's Recognition That Children Are Categorically Less Deserving of the Harshest Forms Of Punishment.
+3 B. Miller v.
+Alabama Applies Retroactively 6 1.
+Miller is Retroactive Because Kuntrell Jackson Received The Same Relief On Collateral Review 7 2.
+Miller Applies Retroactively Pursuant to Teague v.
+Lane 8 a.
+Miller Is Retroactive Because It Announced A Substantive Rule That Categorically Prohibits the Imposition of Mandatory Life Without Parole On All Juvenile Offenders 9 b.
+Miller is Retroactive Because It Involves A Substantive Interpretation Of the Eighth Amendment Based Upoon The Supreme Court's Evolving Understanding of Child and Adolescent Development 14 c.
+Miller Is A "Watershed Rule" Under Teague 19 Having Declared Mandatory Life Without Parole Sentences Cruel and Unusual When Imposed on Juvenile Homicide Offenders, The Continued Imposition Of That Sentence On Any Juvenile Convicted of Homicide Violates the Eighth Amendment 22